WHAT ARE FUNERAL SERVICES?

 One of the biggest oversights in planning for a funeral is often etiquette.
 When planning, be sure to give special attention to mourning customs, traditions and rituals in different faiths, if applicable.
 You should also be mindful of what to say and what not to say in condolence messages, how to prepare for the services, what not to wear, if you should bring your children and how to handle social media.

-For all of your questions or concerns regarding planning funeral services, contact the funeral service Diamond Creek for more detailed information.
+For all of your questions or concerns regarding planning funeral services, contact the funeral directors Whittlesea for more detailed information.